Storing Events using the ESP8266

 // Connect to the cloud

-rest.handle(client); long randNumber;
+long randNumber;

-randNumber = random(40); // Publish
+randNumber = random(40);

-rest.publish(client, "temperature", randNumber, 5000);}
+rest.publish(client, 'temperature', randNumber, 5000);

 // Handles message arrived on subscribed topic(s)